42wim/matterbridge/README.md

 ## Advanced configuration
 * [matterbridge.toml.sample](https://github.com/42wim/matterbridge/blob/master/matterbridge.toml.sample) for documentation and an example.

+### Google Translation

 * If you'd like to allow channels to be Google Translated between languages, then simply set an environment variable called `GOOGLE_APPLICATION_CREDENTIALS_BASE64` to be the base64 encoded version of the JSON credentials file.
+* By default (in accordance with Google's terms of service), we add "[translated by Google]" to the end of all translated messages.
+You may customize this attribution text via the environment variable `GOOGLE_TRANSLATE_ATTRIBUTION`.

 ## Examples
 ### Bridge mattermost (off-topic) - irc (#testing)